crate/cratedb-examples/topic/machine-learning/llm-langchain/readme.md

 - `cratedb-vectorstore-rag-openai-sql.ipynb` [![Open on GitHub](https://img.shields.io/badge/Open%20on-GitHub-lightgray?logo=GitHub)](conversational_memory.ipynb) [![Launch Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/crate/cratedb-examples/main?labpath=topic%2Fmachine-learning%2Fllm-langchain%2Fcratedb-vectorstore-rag-openai-sql.ipynb) [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/crate/cratedb-examples/blob/main/topic/machine-learning/llm-langchain/cratedb-vectorstore-rag-openai-sql.ipynb)

-  This example intentially shows how to use the CrateDB Vector Store using SQL.
-There might be cases where the default parameters of the LangChain integration are not sufficient or you need to crate more advanced SQL queries.
+  This example intentionally shows how to use the CrateDB Vector Store using SQL.
+  There might be cases where the default parameters of the LangChain integration are not sufficient, or you need to use more advanced SQL queries.

-  The example still uses LangChain components to split a PDF file into chunks, leverage OpenAI to calculate embeddings and to execute the request towards an LLM.
+  The example still uses LangChain components to split a PDF file into chunks, leverages OpenAI to calculate embeddings, and to execute the request towards an LLM.

 - Accompanied to the Jupyter Notebook files, there are also basic variants of corresponding examples, [vector_search.py](vector_search.py),